dressel/ErgodicControl.jl/docs/index.rst

 ErgodicControl.jl - Design of Ergodic Trajectories
 =====================================================

-ErgodicControl.jl is a Julia package for designing trajectories that are ergodic with respect to some spatial distribution.
+ErgodicControl.jl is a Julia package for performing ergodic control---that is, designing trajectories that are ergodic with respect to some spatial distribution.

 .. toctree::
    :maxdepth: 2